 For flowering/bloom only, most growers opt for 3000K as it has a more pronounced red spectral peak with slightly less blue spectral output, mimicking more closely the autumnal sun spectrum.

-4000K and 5000K are good for vegging and also has many applications well suited for young plants.
+4000K are good for vegging and also has many applications well suited for young plants and mothers.

 Please contact us with any questions regarding the best color temp for your growing needs.